Hawaii has a long history of raising rabbits for meat.

 During the 40s, local families raised rabbits to compensate for rationing and to trade for goods.

-In fact post war raising of rabbits was so popular in the 50s and 60s that University of Hawaii maintained it’s own rabbit breeding facility and published informational pamphlets to advise and support commercial breeders.
+In fact post war raising of rabbits was so popular in the 50s and 60s that University of Hawaii maintained it’s own rabbit breeding facility and published informational pamphlets to advise and support breeders.

 Advantages of raising rabbits for meat: